playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/mesh-detection.md

 sidebar_position: 1
 ---

-The interaction between the real world and virtual objects is achieved by visual and logical interactions between them.
+Interaction between real-world and virtual objects is achieved by visual and logical interactions between the two.
 Mesh detection is an API that provides access to the representation of real-world geometry in the form of meshes.
-Which then can be used variously, e.g.: virtual object physics with real-world environment; path finding; object placement; occlusion; procedural effects, and more.
+It can be used in a number of ways such as:

+* virtual object physics within a real-world environment
+* path finding
+* object placement
+* occlusion
+* procedural effects

 This API provides a list of meshes, their geometry, transformation, and semantic labeling.